February 28, 2019

 Have you broken any of your New Year’s resolutions yet?
 Essentially, it is just another “to-do” list.
 As with many to-do lists, some of the items on it keep getting pushed down in the ranking of priorities because of the constraints of time.
 So, I have a suggestion to keep in mind when making pledges to yourself about what you are going to do this year; make purifying your time your first resolution.

 Many driven people pride themselves on how many tasks and commitments they are able to take on.
 This is difficult to sustain.
-Eventually, this philosophy of always doing more becomes counterproductive, as you inevitably have to approach your growing list of commitments… (Read More)
+Eventually, this philosophy of always doing more becomes counterproductive, as you inevitably have to approach your growing list… (Read More)